EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 ```

 ::: tip
-This page doesn't cover things like optimistic concurrency using versions
+This page doesn't cover concepts like optimistic concurrency using versions
 and specific aspects like mapping event types for serialisation.
 :::